openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 Furthermore, when performing the explicitly listed operations in
 {{x25519-kem}}, {{x448-kem}} or {{ecdh-kem}} it is REQUIRED to follow the specification and security advisory mandated from the respective elliptic curve specification.

 # Supported Public Key Algorithms

-This section specifies the composite Kyber + ECC and Dilithium + ECC schemes as well as the standalone SPHINCS+ signature scheme.
+This section specifies the composite ML-KEM + ECC and ML-DSA + ECC schemes as well as the standalone SLH-DSA signature scheme.
 The composite schemes are fully specified via their algorithm ID.
-The SPHINCS+ signature schemes are fully specified by their algorithm ID and an additional parameter ID.
+The SLH-DSA signature schemes are fully specified by their algorithm ID and an additional parameter ID.

 ## Algorithm Specifications